 Under Texas law, Section 521.246 states that if a person has been convicted of DWI, the judge may restrict the driver’s use of the vehicle with the installation of an ignition interlock device.
 The interlock device may be installed if the driver has two or more DWI convictions or has had their license suspended because of a DWI.
 The installation of these devices is commonplace when judges determine the penalties for a conviction of driving while intoxicated.

-The ignition interlock device is installed at the expense of the driver, and it must remain in place for at least half of the time of supervision.
+The ignition interlock device is installed at the expense of the driver by a state qualified service center and remain in place for at least half of the time of supervision.
 The only time that the driver may use a vehicle without the use of the interlock device is if the vehicle is in the scope and course of employment, the vehicle is owned by the employer, the employer knows of the driving restriction, and proof of that notification is in the vehicle.

 Developments in Ignition Interlocks